 Step 3: Apply For The Right Amount

 Remember that personal loans help meet short-term financial needs and do not leave us with long-term debt.
-When deciding the loan amount to borrow, note that you must repay the original loan (principal) with interest rate and other fees.
+When deciding the loan amount, note that you must repay the original loan (principal) with interest rate and other fees.

 So, ensure you can afford the payments on the amount you borrow.
 Apply for only the amount that you are comfortable with borrowing.

 You can take the help of a personal loan calculator to find out your borrowing capacity.
-Using the commonwealth personal loan calculator, you can get an idea of how much you can borrow given your income, lifestyle, and the repayments you can expect at the current interest rate.
+You can get an idea of how much you can borrow given your income, lifestyle, and the repayments you can expect at the current interest rate.

 Step 4: Check Your Credit Score

-Since your credit history plays a significant role in determining a personal loan, you need to have a good credit score to be eligible for a loan.
+Since your credit history plays a significant role in determining a personal loan, you need a good credit score to qualify.
 Check your credit score beforehand.
 If your loan application fails due to an unacceptable score, it will negatively impact your score.

 There are three key credit reporting agencies, such as Equifax, TransUnion, and Experian, to obtain a free credit report once per year.